-At PCML, we have collaborated with a number of biomedical and Medtech companies from across the UK, to help design, manufacture and assemble the precision parts and components for a range of highly-sophisticated, rapid point-of-care testing devices.
+During the pandemic, PCML collaborated with a number of leading biomedical companies to help manufacture and assemble the precision parts and components for a range of rapid point-of-care testing equipment for COVID-19.

-However, the pace in which the pandemic has unfolded over the past 6 months, has meant that the PCML’s engineering and manufacturing teams have had to overcome a number of issues and problems along the way.
+The pace at which the pandemic has unfolded over the past 6 months, meant that our engineering teams had to overcome a number of engineering and build problems.

-However, during the manufacturing process, the team encountered a persistent problem.
-The scale of units needed, required an increase in people to assemble the devices, which inevitably led to inconsistencies.
-One such challenge was the disparity in hand torque levels applied to HPLC nuts by each technician – which was causing the machines to leak and thus, jeopardising their fidelity.
+During the manufacturing process the team encountered a persistent problem.
+The scale of units needed, required an increase in people to assemble the devices, which inevitably led to inconsistencies..

-Fortunately, PCML’s engineers quickly identified the issue, and by blending old school engineering intuition with modern technology, lead engineers, Dominic Roach and Daniel Bax found a practical solution.
+Our engineers quickly identified the issue - and by blending old school engineering intuition with modern technology, senior engineers, Dominic Roach and Daniel Bax found a practical solution.